hanwendong1/VirtualGaming/content/4-Catan.md

 {% include figure.html img="Example.png" alt="An example turn" caption="An example turn" width="75%" %}

 In this example, a 10 was rolled.
-Yellow has one city next to the "10" pasture and two cities next to the "10" mountain, so they would receive 2 wools and 4 ores.
-Red has one city and one settlement next to the "10" pasture, so they would receive 3 wools.
+Yellow has one city bordering the "10" pasture and two cities bordering the "10" mountain, so they would receive 2 wools and 4 ores.
+Red has one city and one settlement bordering the "10" pasture, so they would receive 3 wools.

 **Rolling 7 & Robber**

 When a player rolls a 7, they get to place the robber on any tile they wish and steal 1 random card from any of the colors adjacent to that tile.
-Robber prevents gaining resource from the tile it is on.
+The Robber will cover the number and prevent resource production on that tile.

 **Use Resources**

-Resources could be used to build Road, Settlement, City, and buy Development Card.
+Resources can be used to build Road, Settlement, City, and buy Development Card.

 {% include figure.html img="resources.png" alt="Resources costs for buying and building" caption="Resources costs for buying and building" width="75%" %}